ravikp/GettingAndCleaningData_CourseProject/README.md

 	* Output directory contains all_observations.csv with 'activity' column indicating description.
 4. To verify the fifth question:- independent tidy dataset
 	* Execute the following command in R studio: model3 = create_tidy_dataset()
-	* If the above command is executed with argument output_model = TRUE then the file "tidy_dataset.csv" shall be generated in the output directory.
+	* If the above command is executed with argument output_model = TRUE then the file "tidy_dataset.txt" shall be generated in the output directory.